betterscientificsoftware/python-for-hpc/_posts/2020-06-24-python-packages-and-spack.md

     spack spec --install-status py-libensemble

 Spack packages come with variants.
-Note that some packages have an MPI.
+Note that some packages have an MPI variant; usually enabled by default.
 In some cases, the serial version may require turning off sub-variants.
 For example to build a simple serial version of PETSc with petsc4py:

     spack install py-petsc4py~mpi ^petsc~mpi~hdf5~hypre~superlu-dist